pathcl/osquery/docs/wiki/deployment/remote.md

 ### TLS client-auth enrollment

 If the **node** machines have a deployed TLS client certificate and key they should include those paths using `--tls_client_cert` and `--tls_client_key`.
 The TLS server may implement an enroll process to supply **nodes** with identifying **node_key**s or return blank keys during enrollment and require TLS client authentication for every endpoint request.

+If using TLS client authentication the enrollment step can be skipped entirely.
+Note that it is NOT skipped automatically.
+If your service does not need/implement enrollment include `--disable_enrollment` in the osquery configuration.

 ## Remote server API